Why is a certification important?

 I have been involved with parliamentary procedure for over 30 years in a number of areas.

 I have been an active member of many non-profit and community organizations, giving advice and training on parliamentary topics.
 I have also served on two Board of Directors in director and officer capacities, and have spent considerable time helping organizations improve their meetings through better use of parliamentary practices.
+I have served as a parliamentarian for several units, Councils, and Districts with the California State PTA for many years, and am a member of the Board of Managers for the California State PTA where I serve on the Bylaws Committee.

 My involvement with parliamentary procedure started back in the late 1970’s, when I joined debate in high school.
 Although I was primarily interested in the debate team, I was also involved with DeMolay, a fraternal youth organization that is an offshoot of the Shrine organization.
 In DeMolay, all meetings are held in compliance with Robert’s Rules of Order, which I found interesting and exciting.
 I participated as a member of a parliamentary procedure team (a “Parli Pro team”), where team members are challenged with a variety of parliamentary scenarios, and scored on how well they know Robert’s Rules and how properly applied that knowledge is.
 It began a long association with parliamentary procedure that continues to this day.